 d.
 An overall G.P.A. of 2.50 or higher

-2. For students starting catalog year 2016, the NEW requirements are as follows.
+2. For students starting in catalog year 2016 +, the requirements are as follows.
 There is no formal application to the Psychology major.
 Psychology majors must have a grade of C- or better in courses used to satisfy the major requirements.
-Students with an earlier catalog year can change to 2016 or later catalog year, however all degree requirements including major, minor, LACC and BA/BS/AB must follow the same catalog year.
+Note that there are different math and computer science requirements depending on catalog year.
 For more information, see your psychology advisor.

 3. It is extremely important to consult with an advisor in psychology to plan the most appropriate and efficient sequence of courses.